Native American Prayer For Strength

 I come to you today in search of strength.
 I have been made weak by the things I have seen and heard.
 The earth groans, and the sky is filled with smoke; the land is decimated, and people are dying.
 I am afraid for my family’s future—and for my own life.

-READ: Prayer For Our Troops
+READ: Prayer For Our Leaders Bible Verse

 Dear Lord, please strengthen my hands so that they may honor your creation in thought and deed.
 Please grant me clarity of mind so that I may speak words of wisdom when called upon to help someone in need.
 And please give me strength in body, heart, and soul so that I might withstand whatever trials await me on this Earth until death takes me into your arms at last